 You don’t want to scare them…

-You teach them about scary stuff all the time without traumatizing them (I assume they wear seat belts, look both ways before crossing streets, don’t run with scissors, and stay away from the oven, correct?).
+Discussing scary stuff is important and can be done without traumatizing them.
+I assume they wear seat belts, look both ways before crossing streets, don’t run with scissors, and stay away from the oven, correct?
 They aren’t traumatized because you are calm when you teach them, you reiterate the lessons consistently, and you make performing these safety actions part of everyday life.
 Teaching self-defense is no different, just follow the same principles.

 You don’t know what to teach…